 - The U.S. government will spend $15 billion in cybersecurity by the time 2019 is over.

 - Americans are more worried about a cyber-attack than a terrorist attack, according to a study performed by Gallup.

 Overcome Cyber Security Issues by Following these Six Tips

 Now that you understand the importance of enhancing the cybersecurity of your business, let’s look at how big data helps avoid cybersecurity threats.

 Using analytics provides businesses with the potential to foresee potential threats.
 It also shows the level of threat and the potential type of threat that a company is at risk of getting.
 In addition to all of this information, analytics can provide even more advanced metrics like the complexity of a potential attack and weigh the pros and cons of installing certain security systems.
 This is done by analyzing historical data to look at specific trends to find matches for areas where your business might be vulnerable.

 #2: Use Big Data to Monitor Employee Activity

 Businesses must have a system in place that monitors employee behavior and these systems are heavily reliant on big data analytics.
-Whoever is in charge of compliance can then monitor all of the behaviors of specific employees to determine whether there are security concerns.
+Whoever is in charge of compliance can then monitor all the behaviors of specific employees to determine whether there are security concerns.
 Furthermore, employees must have limited access to data, especially sensitive information.
 In fact, sensitive information must be limited to only those who absolutely require it.
 Having an analytical system in place will provide valuable insight into ensuring that these systems are secure.
 Sometimes the data that employees need access to will change over time so having the proper system in place ensures that these roles are updated as needed.